curl/everything-curl/README.md

 ## Help!

-If you find mistakes, omissions, errors or blatant lies in this document, please send me a refreshed version of the affected paragraph and I'll make amended versions.
+If you find mistakes, omissions, errors or blatant lies in this document, please send me a refreshed version of the affected paragraph and I will make amended versions.
 I will give proper credits to everyone who helps out!
 I hope to make this document better over time.